-RBI Grade B Syllabus 2020: Reserve Bank of India will release the recruitment notification for RBI Grade B Officer post 2020 in the upcoming days.
+RBI Grade B Syllabus 2022: Reserve Bank of India will conduct the Grade B exam annually.
+RBI has released the recruitment notification for RBI Grade B Officer post 2022.
+In the upcoming days, the detailed notification PDF will be released.
 Candidates preparing for the exam must have a clear idea about the RBI Grade B Syllabus to start the preparation.
 RBI Grade B exam will be conducted in three stages Prelims, Mains and Interview.
-Here we posted the detailed RBI Grade B Syllabus and Exam Pattern for prelims and mains exam 2020.
+Here we posted the detailed RBI Grade B Syllabus and Exam Pattern for prelims and mains exam 2022.

 RBI Grade B selection process involves three steps as follows.